 A) A person’s once in a lifetime experience that caused an outage 15 years ago (as if the world stayed in a vacuum state from that point)

 B) Lack of actual experience, but someone told them they should have “it”

 C) Hubris, because building stuff is fun and they really like career projects

 than physical need.
 Like any major project, maintaining a discipline amongst all team members is the greatest hurdle to overcome.
 The best defense against “mission creep” or “saving us from ourselves”, take your pick, is a standard data center design and construction process for your application that is easily replicable and provides a consistent level of performance.
 For example, the standard, Facebook OpenCompute Design is not going to work for your 1MW hybrid mission critical data center.

 As experience across industries has consistently demonstrated, a standard product is inherently superior to customized versions in terms of speed of delivery, reliability and long-term operation.
 This is due to the fact that all processes and components (including spare parts) are easily maintained and can be enhanced over time due to their ability to provide a regular feedback loop for analytical metrics.
 In contrast, movement along the “one off” continuum negates the ability of any of the elements to be effectively implemented.
 Thus, the near and longer term implications of even the most minor “it’s just a…” have a compound impact as they are adopted.

-Designing and building a data center is obviously a non-trivial task, but comprehensive upfront planning and proven data center design can dramatically simplify the process.
+Designing and building a data center is obviously a non-trivial task, but comprehensive upfront planning and proven data center design can dramatically simplify the process, and it would also help the use of heavy machinery like the https://mhipros.com cranes for commercial use.
 Modifications, even the “it’s just a…” type can cost you dearly in time and money.
 Maintaining the discipline to stick with your plan may be tough, but we can once again look to Macbeth as our cautionary guide.
 After all, no one wants to wind up with their head on Macduff’s pike.